bleu/cow-airdrop-contract-deployer/README.md

 # Airdrop Contract Deployer

-Use this project to deploy your ERC20Permit airdrop contracts.
+Use this project to deploy your ERC20 airdrop contracts.
 It follows the patttern interpreted by the CoW Aidrop Hooks dapp.
-To learn more about CoW Hooks, [click here](https://cow.fi/learn/cow-hooks-you-are-in-control).
+To learn more about CoW Hooks, [click here](https://cow.fi/learn/cow-hooks-you-are-in-control) or take a look at the [Swap with hooks](https://dev.swap.cow.fi/#/1/swap/hooks/WETH?orderKind=sell) page.

 In order to deploy the contract and build the needed off-chain data of your airdrop, you will need to input a .csv file containing two columns: Address (the token receivers) and Airdrop (the amount of tokens of each one).

-This contract uses the merkle proof system ([see more about here](https://medium.com/crypto-0-nite/merkle-proofs-explained-6dd429623dc5)) to check the claim legitimacy.
+This contract uses the merkle proof system (see more about [here](https://medium.com/crypto-0-nite/merkle-proofs-explained-6dd429623dc5)) to check the claim legitimacy.

 After following the steps below, you should have a folder containing the folder that the CoW frontend application will nedd to access to verify the users possible claims (see example [here](https://github.com/bleu/cow-airdrop-contract-deployer/tree/example/mock-airdrop-data)).
 If your wish is that your contract should appear in the CoW Airdrop Hooks application, you should make your folder available through a http request (possibly using github, for example).